Margrit Mondavi: Cooking

 After ten years at Robert Mondavi Winery, Margrit introduced a program of cooking classes.
 She introduced the Great Chefs of France and the Great Chefs of America programs that are now known simply as Great Chefs at Robert Mondavi Winery.

 In May 2003, Margrit and her daughter Annie Roberts, then the Robert Mondavi Winery's executive chef, released a collection of their recipes and stories called Annie and Margrit: Recipes and Stories from the Robert Mondavi Kitchen.
 In early 2004, the book won the 2003 Gourmand World Cookbook Awards' "Best in the World" distinction in the "Best Easy Recipes Book" category.

 Philanthropy

 In 1997, Margarit and her husband issued a challenge grant of $2.2 million to spur the reconstruction of the Napa Valley Opera House in Napa.
 Robert and Margrit Mondavi were also major patrons of the restoration of the Lincoln Theatre in Yountville which was reopened in early 2005.

-Also in 2001, Margrit and Robert made a substantial personal gift to the University of California at Davis to establish the Robert Mondavi Institute for Wine and Food Science, and to launch the Robert and Margrit Mondavi Center for the Performing Arts, which opened in October 2002.
+Also in 2001, Margrit and Robert made a $45-million personal gift to the University of California at Davis to establish the Robert Mondavi Institute for Wine and Food Science, and to launch the Robert and Margrit Mondavi Center for the Performing Arts, which opened in October 2002.
 The couple supported the Oxbow School, an art school in Napa that gives grants to and provides instruction for art students in their junior year of high school.